-Nepali Optional Syllabus
+Nepali Optional Syllabus for IAS Mains

 Nepali carries 500 marks distributed over two papers of 250 marks each.
 The following is the syllabus prescribed for the IAS exam:

-Nepali Optional Paper I Syllabus:
+UPSC Nepali Optional Paper I Syllabus:

-Nepali Optional Paper II Syllabus:
+UPSC Nepali Optional Paper II Syllabus:

-Study material for Nepali literature is not widely available and hence it is not a very popular choice for candidates, However, low competition can increase the chances of success in this paper.
+The study material for Nepali literature is not widely available and hence it is not a very popular choice for candidates, However, low competition can increase the chances of success in this paper.
 Candidates should read all the prescribed texts from the syllabus, focussing particularly on the development of Nepali literature in India.